-Funeral costs refund (pogrebnina): contributory; the benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
+Funeral costs refund (pogrebnina): contributory; it was payable to the person who paid for the funeral, provided that the deceased was employed (or insured); amounted to 80% of the average inevitable funeral costs in Slovenia.
+Since 2014 its nature has been changed.
+The benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
 Besides, relatives of the deceased with family income below the income threshold (606 EUR for single person and 909 EUR for family) are eligible.
-Since 2014 the benefit amounts to twice the basic amount of the minimum income (585.12 EUR in 2017).
+The benefit amounts to twice the basic amount of the minimum income (577.62 EUR).

-Death benefit (posmrtnina): contributory; it is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
-Besides, relatives of the deceased with family income below the income threshold (single person: 1.63\minimum income, two adults: 2.33\minimum income, two adults and one child: 2.96\minimum income, two adults and two children: 3.62\minimum income), are eligible.
-The benefit amounts to the basic amount of the minimum income (292.56 EUR in 2017).
+Death benefit (posmrtnina): contributory; it was payable to family members supported by the deceased (who was employed or insured).
+It ranged from 100% to 150% of the guaranteed gross wage.
+The exact amount was established by National Health Insurance Institute in past.
+Since 2014 its nature has been changed.
+The benefit is considered as a form of extraordinary financial social assistance and the relatives of the deceased who are recipients of social assistance or income support are eligible.
+Besides, relatives of the deceased with family income below the income threshold (single person: 1.73\minimum income, two adults: 2.33\minimum income, two adults and two children: 3.83\minimum income), are eligible.
+The benefit amounts to the basic amount of the minimum income (288.81 EUR).

 Parental (maternity) payment (starševsko nadomestilo); contributory.
 The total leave associated with childbirth consists of maternity leave (3 months) and parental leave (9 months) and amounts to 365 days.
 In some cases parental leave is prolonged.
 Eligibility to wage compensation during parental leave is held by persons who were insured for at least 12 months in the last three years before the start of the individual part of parental leave.
 Wage compensation during the maternity leave and the child care and protection leave amounts to 100% of the average monthly gross wage of the entitled person during the 12 months prior to the leave.
 Before Public Finance Balance Act was enacted, the minimum wage compensation amounted to 55% of the minimum wage and the maximum compensation was 2.5 times the average wage in Slovenia.
 Since June 2012, Public Finance Balance Act has lowered wage compensation during the child care and protection leave to 90% of the base (average monthly gross wage during the 12 months prior to the leave) and sets its maximum to 2 times average wage in Slovenia.
 In cases when the base is equal or below the amount of minimum wage, the wage compensation during the child care and protection leave still amounts to 100% of the base.
 In August 2013 another intervention act (Intervention Measures for the Labour Market and Parental Protection Act) set maximum of wage compensation also to the first three months of the maternity leave to 2 times average wage in Slovenia.
-All these changes are temporary and valid in the year following the year in which economic growth exceeds 2.5 per cent, and at the same time the growth of the activity rate in the age group from 20 to 64 years exceeds 1.3 percentage points.